-A young bearded vulture was seen near Jönköping on Monday and Tuesday.
-The bird -probably the same one that was seen last week in Holland, and then on the German Waddensea (see photo), was first identified at 16:00 on Monday 22 May near Jönköping, when a birder saw it being attacked by crows and a buzzard.
-Yesterday (23rd May) the bird was relocated nearby at 7 am, but then flew very high to the border area between regions Småland / Västergötland.
+A young Bearded Vulture was seen near Jönköping in Sweden on Monday and Tuesday.
+The bird -probably the same one that was seen last week in Holland, and then on the German Waddensea, was first identified at 16:00 on Monday 22 May near Jönköping, when a birder saw it being attacked by crows and a buzzard.
+Yesterday (23rd May) the Bearded Vulture was relocated nearby at 7 am, but then flew very high to the border area between regions Småland / Västergötland, Sweden.

 Last Saturday 20th May a young bearded vulture had been seen on the Danish island of Møn.
 The bird – a 2nd calendar year – is not marked, and is probably wild born.
 This is probably a different bird than the one that roamed the Netherlands and Germany in February and March 2017, based on plumage differences and other features.